 If you’ve been working with WordPress for more than 15 minutes, you know the power of plugins.
 With only a couple of clicks, you can deploy any number of high end functionalities to your Web site, often for free or for what amounts to pennies on the dollar for premium versions.

 That said, every WordPress designer has a list of their favorites, and I’m no exception.
 Here are some of the plugins I’m currently using on client sites that are definitely worth exploring.

 Stay tuned for more in future posts!

 Simply the best WordPress security plugin I’ve found.
-In this day and age, nothing is impenetrable from hackers, but the developers at iThemes guard your site from attacks like a rabid, junkyard dog!
-For WordPress newbies and technophobes, the free version offers a one-click option to secure your site immediately.
-A premium version is available, but, honestly, I’ve never had any issues (or successful attacks) using the free version.
+In this day and age, nothing is impenetrable from hackers, but the developers at Wordfence guard your site from attacks like a rabid, junkyard dog!
+In only a few clicks, you’ll be able to secure your site right out of the box.
+There is a premium version available, but, honestly, I’ve never had any issues (or successful attacks) using the free version.

 One of the downsides to the WordPress Media Gallery is the inability to categorize your files.
 This is especially frustrating if you’ve amassed hundreds of pictures and haven’t used a precise keyword scheme to aid in your library searches.
 The Media Library Categories plugin is your solution.
 Like blog posts, you can create an infinite number of categories to classify everything from photos to PDF files, which can then be used to sort and filter your files from a pull-down menu right on the media library dashboard.

 True to its name, SBT allows you to position a back to top arrow of your choice on your pages and posts, and you can even specify its color, opacity and animation settings.
 I absolutely love this plugin, and highly recommend it for consultants who write longer blog posts or sites that have lenghth pages where a back to top option would aid end users.
 Plus, it’s responsive, so it works seamlessly within mobile-ready themes.